Jabeyta91/post-install-config/README.md

 <img src="https://i.imgur.com/mTXmUj5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 To begin post installation as a administrator I began to define the roles for agaents per department.
 By giving people who have "Supreme Admin" roles permissions to create and delete tickets.
+This can be done by clicking Admin Panel -> Agents -> Roles.
+Since tickets are routed through different departments within a help desk there are many settings per department.
+To create a department for an assignment you can access it by clicking Admin Panel -> Agents -> Departments.
 </p>
 <br />